hpuit/acf-field-type-template/acf-Sites-Field/readme.txt

 == Installation ==

-1. Copy the `acf-FIELD-NAME` folder into your `wp-content/plugins` folder
+1. Copy the `acf-sites-field` folder into your `wp-content/plugins` folder
-2. Activate the FIELD_LABEL plugin via the plugins admin page
+2. Activate the Sites Field plugin via the plugins admin page
-3. Create a new field via ACF and select the FIELD_LABEL type
+3. Create a new field via ACF and select the Sites Field type
 4. Read the description above for usage instructions

 == Changelog ==